kubeflow/examples/e2e/README.md

 ## Next Steps

-As you noticed, there were many portions of this example that are shimming functionality around data.
-In the [next part](part-two.md), we will be modifying these examples further to directly utilize object stores.
+As you noticed, there were many portions of this example that are shimming functionality around data and the TFJob spec.
+In the [next part](part-two.md), we will be optimizing our example to improve these pain points.